 Lolita Lopez is an investigative reporter and anchor at NBC4 Southern California and has been part of the team since 2011.
-She can be seen weekly reporting for NBC4 news at 11 a.m., 4 p.m., 5 p.m. and 6 p.m.
+She can be seen daily reporting for NBC4 News at 11 a.m., 4 p.m., 5 p.m. and 6 p.m.
 Her most recent news stories can be viewed here.
 Follow her on Facebook here.

 Fluent in Spanish, Lopez is widely recognized in Latino communities throughout Southern California.
 She has covered a range of significant national stories from the Christopher Dorner manhunt to the Los Angeles Kings Stanley Cup win in 2012.
 Earlier in her career, she was stationed at Ground Zero for nearly two weeks while covering the World Trade Center tragedy.